Avatus Stone: College career

 Stone endured racism at Syracuse.
 He couldn't fraternize with white teammates or students.
 He was labeled as a "trouble-maker".

 Professional career

-Stone was selected by the Chicago Cardinals in the 1953 NFL Draft.
+Stone was selected in the ninth round by the Chicago Cardinals in the 1953 NFL draft.
 However, instead of entering the league, he signed with the Ottawa Rough Riders of the CFL where he played for three seasons.
 He earned the Jeff Russel Memorial Trophy as best player in the East in 1955.
 He was traded to the Montreal Alouettes in 1957 but only played seven games.

 In 1958 he signed with the Baltimore Colts and played one game, notching up a single 28-yard punt in a game against the Green Bay Packers.
 He retired from football at the end of the season.

 Personal life

 Stone went on to become president of a consulting firm.
 He later taught and coached at Phelps Vocational High School before becoming national director of recruiting for minority colleges with the Peace Corps.
 He died of cancer in 2000.